 The applicable nomenclature from medical devices, IEEE 11073-10101, is not one of the clinically approved nomenclatures in most if not all countries, reducing the incentive to use IEEE 11073 data in clinical applications.
 The update under review, IEEE 11073-10101a, is also not one of the approved clinical nomenclatures as well.

 There are no commonly accepted mappings of IEEE 11073-10101 to clinical nomenclatures (LOINC and SNOMED-CT® primarily) for clinical measures although there are vendors who have done so as proprietary interfaces.
-The result is that there is no reliable way to combine this data given the lack of generally accepted mappings.
+The result is that there is no reliable way to translate data captured using IEEE terminology to LOINC for systems needing it.

-As a result much of this numeric data generated from medical applications is either not available in clinical or research systems or reentered at significant risk of error.
+As a result much of this numeric data generated from medical applications is either not available in clinical or research systems or reentered at significant cost and risk of error.
 The missing link is a mapping service that can be accessed in a straightforward manner by clinical applications to transform IEEE clinical observations to LOINC nomenclature.

 Benefits that can be derived from applications utilizing these mappings include:

-Improved data collection and patient safety: Much of the clinical data would no longer need to be reentered from the device to the clinical application, effectively eliminating risks of neglecting to record the data or making transcription errors.
+Improved data collection and patient safety: Much of the clinical data would no longer need to be reentered from the device to the clinical application, effectively reducing costs and eliminating risks of neglecting to record the data or making transcription errors.

 Improved patient care: Additional medical device observation data would be available to clinicians.
 Increased observation data would be included in the patient’s chart as well as in near real time to the clinical application for clinical decision support.